nmckee78/Piintheskyrocket/README.md

 + Rough Mortar design in onshape
 <img src="images/Mortardesign1.PNG" alt="Left View" width="300" height="300">

-+ Brainstorming
-Figuring out exact ideas for the shell of the bottle rocket, mortar will be set at 45 degree angle to maximize distance.
++ Brainstorming- Figuring out exact ideas for the shell of the bottle rocket, mortar will be set at 45 degree angle to maximize distance.